Introduction

 Key Takeaways

-1. Basic accounting principles for small businesses in Ireland include using the accrual basis of accounting, maintaining proper books and records, and complying with tax obligations.
+1. Basic principles for small businesses in Ireland include using the accrual basis, maintaining proper books and records, and complying with tax obligations.

 2. Key tax obligations include registering for VAT if turnover exceeds thresholds, paying tax on profits, and filing annual corporation tax returns for limited companies.